 Your personal brand can help you stand out from the crowd.
 Use it to sell your skills and get the attention you deserve from employers!

-- Check out AARP work resources and Life Reimagined for Work for job resources, including help with cover letters and résumés.
+- Check out AARP and for job resources, including help with cover letters and résumés.